nicolardi/open_blog/src/blog/7-bitcoin-first-commit.md

 //
 ```

-So this file contains an implementation of a base-58 ancoding where the characters "0OIl" have been excluded to avoid confusion for humans reading the code.
+So this file contains an implementation of a base-58 encoding where the characters "0OIl" have been excluded to avoid confusion for humans reading the bitcoin address and allowing double click selection at the same time.

 ::: tip
 Bitcoin addresses are 200 bits numbers (25 bytes).
 To be more readable Bitcoin addresses are written in base58 instead of the more commonly used base64.
 In fact base58 was developed for Bitcoin.
 :::

 ::: warning
 Have you ever wrongly interpreted the WPA password written on your router? here's the Satoshi Nakamoto's brilliant solution.